-Negotiators from the two sides appeared together in public for the first time in the small town of Hurdal, near Oslo, before launching the talks aimed at ending a 50-year conflict that the government says has claimed 600,000 lives.
+Negotiators from the two sides appeared together in public for the first time on Thursday in the small town of Hurdal to launch the talks aimed at ending a 50-year conflict that has claimed hundreds of thousands of lives.

 The five-point discussions are likely to be thorny as they focus on the drug trade, victim rights, land ownership in rural areas, FARC participation in politics and how to end the war.